-In December of 2019, I met Terrance Pratt who was one of the first to make “Stepping” a social media phenonenon with the creation of his webpage ChiSteppers.com.
+In December of 2009, I met Terrance Pratt who was one of the first individuals to make “Stepping” a social media phenomenon with the creation of his webpage ChiSteppers.com.
 Occasionally, I would got out to one of the “hot” clubs in the city to stay connected to friends.
 I’m reposting this interview I did with ChiSteppers.
 Thank you Terrance Pratt.

 ChiSteppers, this interview is filled with so many twists and turns that I won’t waste time with an extensive introduction.
 Reggie discusses everything from talking on the microphone to succumbing and then over coming substance abuse.
 It’s one of the most in depth interviews I’ve conducted in some time and that’s because Mr. Miles has so many wrinkles to his career.
 Check it out and share a word or two of feedback if you so choose!